LarryNaaa/Technical-Summary/Java/Java OOP/Nested Classes.md

 1. They cannot have access modifiers in their declaration
 2. They have access to both static and non-static members in the enclosing context
-3. They can only define instance members
+3. They can only define instance members and non-static members
 ```java
 public class NewEnclosing {